The article summarizes the numbers and give you a step by step guide to a temperature transmitter calculation.

 - PV – LRV / SPAN = mA – LRV/SPAN

 - PV – 0/100 = 13.6 – 4/16

 - PV – 0/100 = 0.6

 - PV – 0 = 0.6 x 100

 - SPAN = Device range from minimum to maximum

 - PV = Process value

-So based on the 60 degrees Celsius, you can consider the accuracy ±0.5 percent.
-Keep in mind that to calculate accuracy you have to consider a lot of details, such as the resolution, sensitivity, gain error, linearity error, and more.
-Hope that helps!
+So based on the 60 degrees Celsius, we can consider the accuracy ±0.5 percent.
+We should keep in mind that to calculate accuracy, we have to consider a lot of details, such as the resolution, sensitivity, gain error, linearity error, and more.

 To know more about temperature transmitters, you can read the Visaya Article on